Urgot Build Guide by bigfatcow

 - Auto attack mechanism isn't the best so farming may be harder

-Urgot has 3 main problems, namely enemy armor, mana, and cooldowns.
+Urgot has 3 main problems, namely enemy armor, defenses, and cooldowns.

 Greater Quintessence of Armor Penetration and Greater Mark of Armor Penetration provide all the armor penetration we need early game.
 Solo top champions have a lot of armor, so I cannot stress enough how essential these runes are.
 Late game, armor penetration will be provided by his Last Whisper.